 - "ADSs" are to our American depositary shares, each of which represents one Class A ordinary share; - "ADRs" are to the American depositary receipts that evidence our ADSs; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Hong Kong, Macau and Taiwan; - "delivery service fees" are to service fees directly charged by our network partners from parcel senders in connection with express delivery services rendered.
-This amount typically includes, among other things, the network transit fees we charge the network partners and the last-mile delivery fees that are payable by the pickup outlet to the delivery outlet directly; - "Class A ordinary shares" are to our Class A ordinary shares, par value US\$0.0001 per share; - "Class B ordinary shares" are to our Class B ordinary shares, par value US\$0.0001 per share; - our "network partners" are to business partners that own and operate pickup and delivery outlets in our network and operate express delivery services under our "Zhongtong" or "ZTO" brand; - "network transit fees" are to fees payable by our network partners to us in connection with the services we provide to them, which mainly include parcel sorting and parcel line-haul transportation; - "ordinary shares" are to our Class A and Class B ordinary shares, par value US\$0.0001 per share; - our "parcel volume" in any given period are to the number of parcels collected by our network partners using our waybills in that period; - "RMB" or "Renminbi" are to the legal currency of China; - "unit cost per parcel" are to the sum of cost of revenues and total operating expenses of the applicable period divided by our total parcel volume during the same period; - "US\$," "U.S. dollars," "\$," or "dollars" are to the legal currency of the United States; - "ZTO Express" are to ZTO Express Co.
+This amount typically includes, among other things, the network transit fees and waybill fees we charge the network partners and the last-mile delivery fees that are payable by the pickup outlet to the delivery outlet directly; - our "network partners" are to business partners that own and operate pickup and delivery outlets in our network and operate express delivery services under our "Zhongtong" or "ZTO" brand; - "network transit fees" are to fees payable by our network partners to us in connection with the services we provide to them, which mainly include parcel sorting and parcel line-haul transportation; - "ordinary shares" are to our Class A and Class B ordinary shares, par value US\$0.0001 per share; - our "parcel volume" in any given period are to the number of parcels collected by our network partners using our waybills in that period; - "RMB" or "Renminbi" are to the legal currency of China; - "unit cost per parcel" are to the sum of cost of revenues and total operating expenses of the applicable period divided by our total parcel volume during the same period; - "US\$," "U.S. dollars," "\$," or "dollars" are to the legal currency of the United States; - "ZTO Express" are to ZTO Express Co.
 Ltd. or, depending on the context, ZTO Express Co.
 Ltd. and its subsidiaries; - "ZTO," "we," "us," "our company" or "our" are to ZTO Express (Cayman) Inc., its subsidiaries and its consolidated affiliated entities.
 Depending on the context, references to "we" and "our" may also include the network partners within our network